 The passport / COR must be kept by the keeper of the animal.
 The keeper, not the owner, must hold all the identification documents for the animals they are responsible for.
 If animals are moved to common land, summer grazing or winter lets, the keeper of the animals must have the passport.
-Anyone transporting cattle must ensure that each animal is accompanied throughout its journey by a valid cattle passport / COR.
+Anyone transporting cattle must ensure that each animal is accompanied throughout its journey by a valid cattle passport / COR (there is an exception for cattle moved under the ScotMoves system).

-Cattle with a COR have been restricted under the Transmissible Spongiform Encephalopathies (England) Regulations 2018 to the premises where they were located due to their age and consequent TSE risk; all keepers of such cattle have been issued with restriction notices.
+Cattle with a COR have been restricted under the Transmissible Spongiform Encephalopathies (Scotland) Regulations 2010 to the premises where they were located due to their age and consequent TSE risk; all keepers of such cattle have been issued with restriction notices.
 Keepers wishing to move such animals must submit a movement licence application form, completed by both parties involved in the movement, to the APHA One Health Customer Service Centre in Worcester.
-If you need help completing the form please contact customeradvice@apha.gov.uk.
+If you need help completing the form please contact APHA.